NAMlab/QBIO/Example_report_outline.md

 Report the results of the mapping process, including the mapping efficiency and coverage.

 4.3.
+Exploratory Data Analysis

+Discuss the dominating variance components, reproducibility, possible batch effects and confounding variables.

+4.4.
 Differentially Expressed Genes

 Discuss the identified differentially expressed genes and their potential biological significance.

-4.4.
+4.5.
 Functional Enrichment Analysis

-Present the results of the functional enrichment analysis, highlighting the enriched biological processes, molecular functions, and cellular components.
+Present the results of the functional enrichment analysis, highlighting the enriched functional categories.

-**5. Discussion**
+5. Discussion

 5.1.
 Critical Evaluation of the Results